LeroyMichael/Udemy_Course_Project/README.md

 # Project Description

-A final project of Udemy Flutter Design application.
+A final project of Udemy Flutter design application using Dart.

 ## Build With
 * Dart
 * Android Studio
+* Flutter